 In addition to punishment policies, criminologists also have studied the effectiveness of various policing strategies.
 Influential research on police responses to domestic violence, for example, showed that arresting the offender tended to reduce future violence in most cases but to increase it in others.
 That research influenced the handling of domestic violence in many police departments.

-More recently, criminologists have turned their attention to programs that attempt to prevent crime by reducing the likelihood that certain groups of people will engage in criminal behaviour.
-Many biological, psychological, and social factors increase the risk of such behaviour, and social policies that focus on the reduction or elimination of such factors have been shown to have long-term crime-reduction effects.
+More recently, criminologists have turned their attention to programs that attempt to prevent crime by reducing the likelihood that certain groups of people will engage in criminal behavior.
+Many biological, psychological, and social factors increase the risk of such behavior, and social policies that focus on the reduction or elimination of such factors have been shown to have long-term crime-reduction effects.
 For example, several successful programs directed at high-risk (e.g., low-income or unmarried) mothers have provided prenatal health care, home visits by nurses after the birth of the child, and parenting classes for the mother when the child is a toddler.
 These programs have been shown to reduce delinquent offending when the child becomes an adolescent.
 Similarly, educational programs that provide preschool to high-risk children have been shown to reduce offending by those children when they become adolescents and adults.
 Given the wide attention that studies of such programs have received, it is likely that criminological research will play an increasingly important role in the development of future crime policies.

 Thomas J. Bernard